-$^{^3}$ For Improved Forest Management projects, where baseline onsite carbon stocks are averaged across all years, the value for Δ BC{onsite} will be zero in all years except the first year of the project.
+$^3$ For Improved Forest Management projects, where baseline onsite carbon stocks are averaged across all years, the value for $\Delta$ BConsite will be zero in all years except the first year of the project.

-The general assumption in this protocol is that for every ton of reduced harvesting caused by a Forest Project, the market will compensate with an increase in harvesting of 0.2 tons on other lands (see Section 6.2.6).
+Forest Project, the market will compensate with an increase in harvesting of 0.2 tons on other lands (see Section 6.2.6).